myothuko98/myothuko98/README.md

 - 👋 Hi, I’m @myothuko98
 - 👀 I’m interested in Software Engineering
-- 🌱 I’m currently learning React and NodeJS
+- 🌱 I’m currently learning React, React Native and NodeJS
 - 💞️ I’m looking to collaborate on Web and Mobile Development
 - 📫 How to reach me myothuko2012@gmail.com or myothuko@ucsy.edu.mm